 But the purpose of this post is to offer practical ideas on how to help singles and married couples without kids feel more a part of things.
 It is a given that you should not pester them about why they are single or don’t have kids.
 It is a given that you should not make false assumptions.
 Singles and married without kids are a varied bunch.
 Let them be.
 Value them for who they are.
 Okay?
 Got that?
 Here are some practical ideas.

 - It is my experience that singles and married without kids are more likely to slip through the cracks of a church.
-They may not quite “fit” in any of the classes, particularly in churches that divide people by so-called life stage.
+They may not quite “fit” in any of the groups, particularly in churches that divide people by so-called life stage.
 And if you are married with kids, you may have never considered the fact that you often integrate in church (and society) through your kids.
 You meet other adults at the venues in which your children are participatory.
 Singles and married without kids lack this avenue.
 So…reach out to them.
 If they are new at church, introduce them to other church members, especially those you think they might connect with due to similar interests.
 Invite them to lunch or dinner, particularly if it is adult-only.
 It is not that singles or married without kids don’t like kids (some love kids), but certain kids or kids of a certain age can dominate a gathering and leave little room for adult conversation.

 - The above points apply to other communities too – like the neighborhood.
 The subdivision we live in has a voluntary neighborhood society (like a HOA but not a HOA), which is a good thing, in and of itself, designed to cultivate community.
 However, it is very kid-centric.
 Any organized event is about the kids in the neighborhood.
 We attended one event and ended up sitting by another couple with grown kids, and they made the observation to us that the events are like an exclusive clique for those with kids, and anyone else was like an intruding outsider.
 Why not an occasional gathering for adults only?
 Say a wine and cheese social, or a dessert social.